Mount Belford

 Mount Belford is a high mountain summit of the Collegiate Peaks in the Sawatch Range of the Rocky Mountains of North America.
 The 14199.6 ft fourteener is located in the Collegiate Peaks Wilderness of San Isabel National Forest, 24.1 km northwest by west (bearing 307°) of the Town of Buena Vista in Chaffee County, Colorado, United States.

 Climbing

 Mount Belford lies near Mount Oxford and Missouri Mountain, and is often climbed in conjunction with one or both of these peaks.
+The standard route is rated Class 2.